zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   dialog.
 You can also set the realm with the '__bobo_realm__' module variable, as mentioned previously.

-- 'PROFILE_PUBLISHER' -- Turns on profiling and sets the name of the profile file.
-See the Python documentation for more information about the Python profiler.

 Many more options can be set using switches on the startup script.
 See the *Zope Administrator's Guide* for more information.